Mass media in Moldova: Internet

 Internet in Moldova was hindered by an obsolete infrastructure and high subscription fees but is currently steadily developing.

 Online media started developing in Moldova in the late 2000s.
 In 2009, internet was the main source of information for only the 8.6% of residents, and the most trusted source for only the 6.7%.
 17% of the population used internet daily, with a broadband penetration of 4.63%.

 Internet penetration reached 47% in 2014.

 The Moldovan blogosphere is quite organised, with a website (Blogosfera.md) which in 2009 registered around 1000 blogs.
 It also holds a blogging competition (Blogovăţ).
 Journalists' blogs are also popular sources of information.

 Media organisations

 Media agencies

 The state-owned Moldpres is the oldest news agency in Moldova.
 It was founded in 1935 as Moldovan Telegraphic Agency, and was known in 1990-1994 as Information Agency Moldova-press.
 It has been renamed and put under governmental control since 1994.
 Moldpres also publishes the official gazette Monitorul Oficial.

 BASA-press and Infotag are the first private news agencies in Moldova, both launched in 1992.
 Basa-press ended operations in 2010.
 Since 1997 DECA-press is a specialised news agency on regional development.
-Imedia was launched by former Radio BBC Chisinau employees, upon the closure of the channel in 2008.
+Imedia was launched by former Radio BBC Chișinău employees, upon the closure of the channel in 2008.
 Infomarket.Md is devoted to economics news.
 Other news agencies include Info-Prim Neo, Interlic, Noutati-Moldova, Omega.